RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 ![Running application](https://robertoprevato.github.io/images/posts/azuredocker/azure-working-web.png)

-As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop applications give excellent performance, with similar results, with Python uvloop httptools faster than Go net/http setup - but httptools has less features than net/http in Go).
+As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop applications give excellent performance, with similar results, with Python uvloop httptools faster than Go net/http setup - but httptools has less features than net/http in Go.
 PyPy 3 + Gunicorn + Gevent + Flask and Python 3.6.2 Sanic + uvloop gave good results, too, while providing a more dev-friendly technology stack, in my opinion.
 Discussing this in details is out of the scope of this post.

 ## Accessing the machine from Azure Portal